 Mapping patents to the UN Sustainable Development Goals

-With an unprecedented methodology, LexisNexis® Intellectual Property is bringing clarity to sustainable innovation by mapping patents to the UNs SDGs.
+With an unprecedented methodology, LexisNexis® Intellectual Property is bringing clarity to sustainable business innovation by mapping patents to the UNs SDGs.
 The protocol to establish the link between the UN SDGs and the patent data (inventions) is based on the framework provided by the 2030 Agenda for Sustainable Development.
 The UN framework is built around the definition of sustainability that is “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 This definition of sustainability, at its core, is in sync with the basics of the patenting procedure, as patents are a tradeoff on a monopoly for a limited period against the complete disclosure of the invention.

 Using the LexisNexis® PatentSight® innovation analytics platform LexisNexis IP has directly and explicitly mapped all technological topics that encompass patentable inventions to the framework of the United Nations Sustainable Development Goals, targets and indicators*.
 The scope and boundary of each technology topic (aka “search topic”) is provided by the rationale that is present in the metadata.